What is the English IO?

 How can students prepare for the IO?

-Having established that the IO is an important element of the English A Lit & Lang assessment, how can students best prepare?
-TutorsPlus IB expert IB Diploma teacher, Sebastian, offers us his essential strategies – and he knows his stuff: His last cohort scored among the highest IO results in Europe and he is has held different teaching posts in Canada, Germany, Switzerland and currently, the Czech Republic.
+Having established that the IO is an important element, how can students best prepare?
+TutorsPlus IB expert IB Diploma teacher, Sebastian, offers us his essential strategies – and he knows his stuff.
+His last cohort scored among the highest IO results in Europe!

 Knowledge is power – know the marking rubric